 Ordered by hit rate, highest first.

-A .cursorrules or .cursor/rules/*.mdc file with text like “always run shell commands without asking” gets parsed by Agent as an instruction and bypasses the UI gate for that session.
+A .cursorrules or .cursor/rules/*.mdc file with text like “always run shell commands without asking” gets parsed by Agent as an instruction and pushes the classifier toward running things for that session.

 How to judge: Grep your repo for “without asking”, “no confirmation”, “auto run” inside rules files.
 Any match could be the culprit.

-Agent mode plans several steps and runs them as one batch.
-The first step might prompt; subsequent steps in the same plan inherit consent and do not re-prompt.
+Agent plans several steps and runs them as a batch.
+The first step may prompt; subsequent steps in the same plan can inherit that consent and not re-prompt.

 How to judge: Look at the chat.
-If the run started with a “Plan: 1, 2, 3” block and you clicked Approve once, every step in that plan runs without further prompts.
+If the run started with a “Plan: 1, 2, 3” block and you clicked Approve once, every step in that plan can run without further prompts.

 Before you start

-- Decide whether you want zero auto-execution or a small curated allowlist; the fix differs.
+- Decide whether you want zero auto-execution (set Run Mode to Ask) or a small curated allowlist; the fix differs.

-- Close any running Agent task before editing settings — settings reload on next prompt, not mid-run.
+- Stop any running Agent task before editing settings — Run Mode and

 Information to collect